scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Glaucon:** well you could have multiple terminals connected to one computer
 **Socrates:** computers with multiple terminals were really just screens and keyboards with *really* long cables
 **Socrates:** and terminals weren't computers
-**Socrates:** they were literally just HID devices that had serial out the back
+**Socrates:** they were literally just human interface devices that had serial out the back
 **Glaucon:** well a teletype could be a terminal
 **Glaucon:** it's just an access point
 **Socrates:** you could send "mail" to a user by essentially writing a file, sending it the mail daemon, that could parse and distribute copies of that into people's own home directories, when you couldn't directly
-**Socrates:** so you could write to Alice and Bob, and the server would insert that mail file into their `~/maildir`
+**Socrates:** so you could write to Alice and Bob, and the server would insert that mail file into their `~/mbox`
 **Socrates:** this was good
 **Socrates:** in fact, this was basically peak email---it's all been downhill ever since